adaltas/node-masson/core/openldap_server/install_tls.coffee.md

 ---
 ```

+You can disable CA validation with the command `export LDAPTLS_REQCERT=never`.

 We will now setup the OpenLDAP client environment.
 Note, this could be done from openldap client server.
 Start by editing "/etc/openldap/ldap.conf".

 ```